 MHA Mental Health Fund

-The MHA Mental Health Fund was established in 2021 with support from the CMA Foundation, Music Biz, The SCARS Foundation, Ray Fulcher’s Pretty Good Ball Foundation , ACM Lifting Lives and Miranda Lambert in partnership with Music Health Alliance to provide access to mental health services including counseling, psychiatrist visits and screenings for qualified music industry professionals.
-This fund has provided 1,738 COUNSELING SESSIONS for the music industry since 2021.
+The MHA Mental Health Fund was established in 2021 and has received support from the CMA Foundation, Music Biz, The SCARS Foundation, Ray Fulcher’s Pretty Good Ball Foundation, ACM Lifting Lives, Miranda Lambert and Frank Dycus Endowment Fund to provide access to outpatient mental health services including counseling, psychiatrist visits and screenings for qualified music industry professionals.
+This fund has provided 1,738 COUNSELING SESSIONS for the music industry.
 SPECIAL NOTE: If you have a life-threatening mental health request please call 911 or call 1-800-273-8255 for immediate assistance.
 This fund is not available for in-patient programs.

 Qualifications & Application:

 Qualified applicants MUST be:

 - Any person who has worked in the music industry for three or more years, or credited contributions to 4 commercially released recordings or videos.

 - Qualified applicants must have an annual household adjusted gross income of $60,000 or below projected for 2023 or be 450% or below the Federal Poverty Level based on your family size.